scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

    The single-node speedup achieved on Intel Ivy Bridge, Haswell, and KNL architectures throughout the course of this study. :label:`singlenode`

-A more meaningful benchmark for DESI is the number of frames that can be processed during a given amount of time using a given number of nodes.
-We call this specific throughput metric "frames per node hour".
-We performed these frames per node hour benchmarks with a full exposure (30 frames), instead of a single frame, on either 19 or 9 nodes for Haswell and KNL, respectively.
+A more informative benchmark for DESI is specific processing throughput, stated in frames processed per node-hour.
+Measuring this quantity makes it clear how much of DESI's computing allocation is needed to complete a given amount of processing.
+Higher specific throughput translates indicates more effective use of computing resources.
+We measure this benchmark using a full exposure (30 frames), instead of a single frame, on either 19 or 9 nodes for Haswell and KNL, respectively.
 Though a single exposure is still a relatively small test because DESI expects to collect 30 or more exposures per night (approximately 1000 frames), it much